SixLabors/docs/articles/ImageSharp/PixelFormats.md

 ### Why is [](xref:SixLabors.ImageSharp.Image`1?displayProperty=name) a generic class?

 We are supporting multiple pixel formats just like `System.Drawing` does.
 However, unlike their closed [PixelFormat](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.imaging.pixelformat) enumeration, our solution is extensible.
 A pixel is basically a small value object (struct), describing the color at a given point according to a pixel model we call Pixel Format / Pixel Type.
-An image is essentially a **generic 2D array of pixels** stored in a contigous memory block.
+An image is essentially a **generic 2D array of pixels** stored in a contiguous memory block.

 ### Ok, how do I create an image using a pixel format other, than `Rgba32`?